pact-foundation/pact_broker/example/basic_auth/README.md

 $ git commit -m "Initial commit"
 ```

 It's now time to deploy to heroku!
-Assuming you lready have an account, you need to create a new application with a postgres add-on:
+Assuming you already have an account, you need to create a new application with a postgres add-on:
 ```
 $ gem install heroku
 $ heroku create